nmstreethran/ml-elec-model/docs/background.rst

     Geothermal      no           renewable     high            zero-emission  high      medium    high
     =============== ============ ============= =============== ============== ========= ========= ===============

-..
-[1] Costs for natural gas, biomass, solar and geothermal are that of advanced combustion turbine, biomass gasification plant, utility-scale photovoltaic and hydrothermal plant respectively.
+.. [a] Costs for natural gas, biomass, solar and geothermal are that of advanced combustion turbine, biomass gasification plant, utility-scale photovoltaic and hydrothermal plant respectively.
-..
-[2] LCOE - levelised cost of electricity.
+.. [b] LCOE - levelised cost of electricity.
-..
-[3] Regrowth of biomass compensates emissions.
+.. [c] Regrowth of biomass compensates emissions.

 The actors in the electricity market include generators, retailers, large and small consumers, transmission system operators (TSOs), distribution network operators (DNOs), balance responsible parties (BRPs), aggregators, regulators, and market operators.